WGLab/InterVar/docs/misc/faq.md

 3. **What is the difference between the pre-built InterVar scores in ANNOVAR versus using InterVar?**

     To facilitate people with quick-and-dirty analysis of variants, we pre-computed InterVar step 1 (automated interpretation) scores for ~80 million missense/nonsense variants (based on refGene definition) and provide this database through ANNOVAR.
-However, please note that these scores are only for missense/nonsense variants, so you cannot interpret indels by this database.
+However, please note that these scores are only for missense/nonsense variants based on 18 criteria, also  you cannot interpret indels by this database.
 Furthermore, the variant definitions were purely based on RefSeq and it may miss some genuine missense/nonsense variants not defined in that particular version of RefSeq.
 Finally, the results are generated using all default parameters in InterVar, and they may not suit the specific needs of a user.
 For these reasons, caution should be exercised when using these results.
+4. **I get error of "IndexError: list index out of range"**

+    Make sure all your datasets are updated such as OMIM(mim2gene and morbidmap), outdated file will bring these errors.